Our Complete Guide to Christchurch

 If Christchurch or the Antarctic Centre are your final destination, do note you cannot sleep at the airport.
 There are however numerous hotels close by and there is a free shuttle service to many that are less than a 5-minute drive or a short walk from the airport.

-Christchurch activities for free
+Christchurch activities

+Christchurch has a lot of activities to offer throughout the city.
 The rebuilt city centre is a visitor’s playground and you can walk, punt on the Avon River or catch a tram between some highlights:

-Historic architecture: As restoration continues, much of the famous Arts Centre of Christchurch still buzzes with activity.
+Historic architecture: as restoration continues, much of the famous Arts Centre of Christchurch still buzzes with activity.
 It’s worth a look for the largest collection of category 1 heritage-listed buildings in New Zealand.

 Street Art: For a glimpse of more edgy work, stimulate the senses on a street art walk.
 Many of the first buildings that were rebuilt after the earthquakes are covered in brilliant murals.
 As rebuilding continues, all manner of colourful creatures continue to appear.
-Walk the trail at your own pace or on a guided 2 hour tour.
+Walk the trail at your own pace or on a guided 2-hour tour

 Antiques: There is plenty of colourful window shopping across the centre too.
-But on Ferry road, antiques take centre stage with around half a dozen shops in a row.
+But on Ferry Road, antiques take centre stage with around half a dozen shops in a row.
 One of the best is Chaos, with an array of retro-to-colonial pieces.
-And if you want to venture into real shopping, you can come away with something quite unique and special for hundreds rather than thousands of dollars.
+And if you want to venture into real shopping, you can come away with something unique and special for hundreds rather than thousands of dollars.

-Cardboard Cathedral: For even more peace and quiet, the Temporary Cathedral provides a temporary home for worship from 9am-5pm and is the world’s only cathedral made of cardboard.
+Cardboard Cathedral: For even more peace and quiet, the Temporary Cathedral provides a temporary home for worship from 9 am-5 pm and is the world’s only cathedral made of cardboard.

 Port Hills: The hills surrounding Christchurch boast an impressive number of walking and cycling tracks for a variety of abilities.
-From Bolder Bay to Godley Heads, you can see across the peninsular, across tussock, and then down to pools of deep water swirling with bull kelp.
+From Boulder Bay to Godley Heads, you can see across the peninsular, across tussock, and then down to pools of deep water swirling with bull kelp.

 Lyttleton (Pictured): The unofficial artist’s quarter, an easy 20-minute drive from the centre.
 Previously a port town it was essentially a collection of 10 pubs catering for the nautical trade.
 Now the big pubs are gone and artists and musicians like Marlon Williams, choose to call it home.
 It’s a wonderful place to eat, and shop and if you’re looking to soak up the sun, a quick ferry across to Diamond Harbour (named after the way the sun glints across the water) is the perfect place for a picnic.

-Christchurch with (and without) kids
+Christchurch activities with (and without) kids.

 With so many outdoor areas to explore, the city is a great place to travel for younger visitors, and those young at heart.